plume-oss/plume/README.md

 implementation 'io.github.plume-oss:plume:X.X.X'
 ```

-Don't forget to include the jCenter repository in your `pom.xml` or `build.gradle`.
+Don't forget to include the JCenter and JitPack repository in your `pom.xml` or `build.gradle`.

 Maven:
 ```mxml